iddle254/centaur/README.md

 ### Clone the project

-> In your terminal run, `git clone git@github.com:iddle254/centaur.git](git@github.com:iddle254/centaur.git ) `
+> In your terminal run, `git clone git@github.com:iddle254/centaur.git `
-> This command won't work if you have'nt configured your git to work with SSH.
-If you get an error, `git clone https://github.com/iddle254/centaur.git](https://github.com/iddle254/centaur.git) `
+> This command won't work if you have not configured your git to work with SSH.
+If you get an error, `git clone https://github.com/iddle254/centaur.git `

 ### Install dependencies